sphinx-themes/sphinx-themes.org/sample-docs/kitchen-sink/api.rst

 The ``automodule`` Directive with reStructuredText Markup
 ---------------------------------------------------------

-What follows is an example showing usage of the ``.. automodule::`` directive.
+What follows after the line is an example showing usage of the ``.. automodule::`` directive.

+---

 .. currentmodule:: all_in_one_restructuredtext